 But, make no mistake, Pastitsio is indeed Greek with Mediterranean spices like cinnamon, clove, nutmeg and allspice often in the recipe.
 A sprinkling of grated goat cheese adds to the dish’s ‘Greekness’ as well as to its flavor.

 While the noodles in Pastisio are usually tubular (think penne), other noodles work well in this dish too.

 14. Japchae (Korea)

 Japchae is a unique noodle dish in this list and not just because it’s the only one that hails from Korea.
-It’s the only noodle dish featuring dangmyeon noodles made with sweet potato flour.
+It’s also the only noodle dish featuring dangmyeon noodles made with sweet potato flour.
 With a cellophane or glass-like appearance, dangmyeon noodles are as chewy as they are translucent.

 Originally a noodle-free dish eaten by royalty centuries ago, Japchae became popular with the masses in the 20th century after dangmyeon noodles were added to the recipe.
 Other Japchae ingredients include vegetables like carrots, onions, mushrooms, scallions and spinach as well as proteins like beef and pork.
 Sesame sauce, sesame oil and sugar provide the dish’s intense flavor.

 You can eat Japchae as either a banchan (side dish) or main course.

 While Bún Bò Huế may not have the global acclaim achieved by Phở, Vietnam’s ‘other’ soup is equally spoon-worthy with its deep and spicy flavors.